f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

   :align: center
   :scale: 70%

-**Note: In the current release the exporting and importing the system database requires an external HTTPS server.
+**Note: In the current release exporting and importing the system database requires an external HTTPS server.
 Future releases will add more options for import/export that don’t rely on an external HTTPS server.**

 **From the CLI:**